sanfinity-Iot/openremote/User-Guide:-UI-components.md

 _You can follow our progress at this page, and you are welcome to contribute in the mean time!_

-In the demo environment we have a Realm called '[[Smart Building|Demo-Smart-Building]]'.
+In the main branch and online demo, we have a Realm called '[[Tenant A - Smart Building|Demo-Smart-Building]]'.
 There is a front-end example which illustrates how the Basic UI components will work.

 # Basic UI components